 Kim Salmela has been designing, in one form or another, for her entire professional life, from being a creative director for Prince (yes, he of Purple Rain and unpronounceable symbol) to owning decor shops in her native Minneapolis, to starting her eponymous upholstered-furniture line, all while taking on interior-design clients when time permitted.

 Her design sense has shifted and streamlined over time, but she has always (“and will always!” she says) possess an unabashed love of color and print.
-Her fearless and fun approach to mixing, matching, and seeking out pieces with soul is, unsurprisingly, showcased nowhere better than in her own home.
-The 1920s cottage, itself a mash-up of Craftsman-style built-ins, a midcentury fireplace, and French lead-pained windows, appealed to her for its bright, beautiful light and party-ready backyard.
-During the four years she’s lived there, she’s filled it with eclectic pieces pulled together in an effortlessly joyful way.
+Her fearless and fun approach to mixing, matching, and seeking out pieces with soul is, unsurprisingly, showcased to perfection in her homes.
+This 1920s cottage she previously lived in was a case in point.
+A mash-up of Craftsman-style built-ins, a midcentury fireplace, and French lead-paned windows, it appealed to her for its bright, beautiful light and party-ready backyard.
+While living there, she filled it with eclectic pieces pulled together in an effortlessly joyful way.
 “Life is short.
 Honestly.
 You should just walk into your home and be happy.
 There are no rules.
 That’s the rule.”

 The Living Room